 An interactive display comprising two screens.
 The first is an interactive touch-screen to showcase some of the digital copies of technical shipbuilding plans, being produced by our volunteers.
 The second is a video display about the project and the history of the company.

-On NOW until 18th September at the Grimsby Fishing Heritage Centre , Grimsby
+Ran in Autumn 2018, now finished, at the Grimsby Fishing Heritage Centre , Grimsby

 Spring 2019 (exact dates TBC) at the SS.Great Britain, Bristol

 Oral History Focus Group

 A group reminiscence interview led by Dr Alex Ombler (East Riding Archives).
 Former shipyard workers, trawlermen, and other maritime industry workers or enthusiasts are invited to take part in a walkabout at Grovehill, Beverley, the site of Cook, Welton & Gemmell’s shipyard itself.
 If you have a story of your own to tell, Get Involved and email us at firstname.lastname@example.org

 Friday 10th August, 2.40pm at Grovehill, Beverley (EVENT FINISHED)

 ‘The Big Draw Meets Trawling Through Time’ Digital Design Activity (makerspace)

 Decorate your own ship using digital painting techniques in our activity, based around some of the ships plans digitised by our volunteers.
 You might even recognise some of these Beverley-built ships as one or two are still around today, including the ‘Arctic Corsair’ and ‘The Yorkshire Belle’ from Bridlington.